 In addition to these, there are some smaller private companies that also provide LPG, such as Total Gas, Super Gas among others.

 For those looking at acquiring an LPG cylinder for their homes, the process has been simplified and streamlined.
-All LPG cylinders are sourced through the 3 government-owned gas companies, namely Bharat Petroleum (BPCL), Hindustan Petroleum (HPCL) and Indian Oil Corporation.
+All LPG cylinders are sourced through the 3 government-owned gas companies, namely Bharat Gas (BPCL), HP Gas (HPCL) and Indane Gas (IOC).

 These three networks supply LPG to households across the country through their large distributorship networks.